chuanqisun/blog/src/posts/20251010-porcelain-to-come.md

 Programming as conquering the world is a terrible metaphor, yet it's preached everywhere.
 We started with AI defeating humans in chess and Go.
 AI labs release models that compete for medals in mathematics, as reported in [Nature](https://www.nature.com/articles/d41586-025-02343-x).
 We call benchmarks "[Humanity's Last Exam](https://agi.safe.ai/)", framing AI against humanity.
 Our fantasy toward AI is plagued with dystopian visions of takeover, warfare, automation, hallmarked by the "high tech low life" world of cyberpunk.

+A recent conversation with [Pat](https://www.media.mit.edu/people/patpat/overview/), a visionary technologist at MIT, and [Phoom](https://poom.dev/), a brilliant hacker-philosopher-entrepreneur, inspired me to write this article.
+We spoke about the future of programming and agreed on the need for a different vision.
 What if we chose different metaphors?

 What if programming were **cartography**: visualizing known territories throughout history and lineage, highlighting frontiers according to the zone of proximal development, expanding territory by documenting new learning?

 What if programming were **gardening**: planting seeds of small ideas, caring for them by making connections and developing constraints, cross-breeding concepts, harvesting more ideas that lead to action plans?